Altamaha Regional Highlights

 Regional Water Plan Seed Grants provide competitive funding annually to support and incentivize local governments and other water users as they undertake implementation of the Regional Water Plan.
 The Grants require cash and in-kind match, and have a maximum project amount.
 Additional information about Seed Grants may be found at EPD’s website: SEED GRANTS

 During the 2018 seed grant cycle, the University of Georgia College of Agriculture and Environmental Sciences (UGA CAES) was awarded a seed grant to integrate cooperative extension county agents in the promotion and implementation of multiple agricultural management practices within the Altamaha, Coastal Georgia, and Suwannee-Satilla Water Planning Regions.
-Updates on the seed grant work can be found at: UPDATES
+This project was completed in 2021.

 Outreach Activities